Temptation (1935 film)

-Tempation is a 1935 film by Oscar Micheaux.
+Tempation is a 1935 American crime film written, produced and directed by Oscar Micheaux.
 The storyline depicts the corrupting influence of carnal desires.
+It is considered a lost film.

 The National Museum of African American History and Culture has a lobby card for the film advertising "a great colored cast".
-Ethel Moses has her film debut in the film as a naive woman who models nude and struggles to fend off opportunistic men while becoming part of a criminal underworld The film made her a fully fledged star.
+Ethel Moses made her film debut as a naive woman who models nude and struggles to fend off opportunistic men while becoming part of a criminal underworld.
+The film made her a fully fledged star.

 Cast

 The film was directed by Oscar Micheaux and distributed by the Micheaux Film and Book Company.